-The temperature of the Western Indian Ocean, of which the Southeast Arabian Sea is a part, has been increasing over the last century at a rate higher than any other tropical ocean (Roxy et al., 2014) and the warming has been most extreme during the summer monsoon months.
-This ocean climate change is affecting oil sardine distributions, with significant landings now occurring north of Goa (Vivekanandan et al., 2009).
-Continued warming is expected to affect the productivity of the region via multiple pathways, including both the direct effects of temperature change on the physiology and behavior of organisms and multiple of indirect effects (Moustahfid et al., 2018).
-These indirect effects include changes to salinity, oxygen concentrations, currents, wind patterns, ocean stratification and upwelling spatial patterns, phenology, and intensity.
-Incorporating environmental covariates into landings forecasts has the potential to improve fisheries management for small pelagics such as oil sardines in the face of a changing ocean environment (Haltuch et al., 2019; Tommasi et al., 2016).
-However, monitoring forecast performance and covariate performance in models will be crucial as a changing ocean environment may also change the association between landings and average sea surface temperature.
+The temperature of the Western Indian Ocean, of which the Southeast Arabian Sea is a part, has been increasing over the last century at a greater rate than in any other tropical ocean (Roxy, Ritika, Terray, & Masson, 2014), and warming has been most extreme during the summer monsoon months.
+This ocean climate change is affecting the oil sardine distribution, with significant landings now occurring north of Goa (Vivekanandan, Rajagopalan, & Pillai, 2009).
+Continued warming is expected to affect the productivity of the region via multiple pathways, including direct effects of temperature change on the physiology and behavior of organisms and multiple indirect effects, including changes in salinity, oxygen concentrations, currents, wind patterns, ocean stratification, and upwelling spatial patterns, phenology, and intensity (Moustahfid, Marsac, & Grangopadhyay, 2018).
+The incorporation of environmental covariates into landings forecasts has the potential to improve fishery management for small pelagic species, such as oil sardines, in the face of a changing ocean environment (Haltuch et al., 2019; Tommasi et al., 2016).
+However, the monitoring of model covariate and overall forecast performance is crucial, as changes in the ocean environment may alter associations, such as that observed between landings and average SST in this study.

 REFERENCES